resbaz/nectar-cloud-lessons/README.md

 #### Must do

-1. [ ] Bring the Kanban stuff into this "todo" list.
+1. [ ] Bring the Kanban stuff into this "todo" list
 1. [ ] Work through the lesson 2 defects in github
 1. [ ] Add some more images to checklists
 1. [ ] Investigate the use of MobaXTerm or Babun instead of CygWin...
+1. [ ] Change for Freshdesk once Freshdesk is launched
+1. [ ] Update for the new support email (support@nectar.org.au) once Freshdesk is launched (confirm email address and process)

 #### Nice to have